yamcs/yamcs/docs/server-manual/data-management/parameter-archive/internals.rst

   | It would be desirable to backfill only parts of the archive.
 Indeed, some ground generated data may not suffer necessarily of gaps and could be just realtime filled.
 Currently there is no possibility to specify what parts of the archive to be back-filled.

-  | Another useful feature would be to trigger the back filling automatically when gaps are filled in the :doc:`stream-archive/index`.
+  | Another useful feature would be to trigger the back filling automatically when gaps are filled in Yamcs database tables.